Measles resurgence in the United States

 Measles is one of the most contagious infectious diseases.
 If not immunized, a person exposed to someone with measles has a 95% chance of becoming infected.
 During the early stage of an outbreak in an unvaccinated population, each infected person spreads the disease to an average of 12 to 18 other people.
+The recommended measles vaccination protocol is to receive two doses, at least one month apart.
+One dose of the vaccination is 93 percent effective at preventing measles, while two doses is 97 percent effective.